zcaceres/MPC/Student-Handbook/StudentHandbook.md

 #####Does the Fellows Fund Expire at the end of the term?
 No. Need to travel for an internship?
 Need seed funding for your Great Work?
 That means that you can save up money to invest in something bigger later.

 As always, the MPC can help suggest mentors and offer a letter of introduction about the program and your studies.

-The same consequences apply if you do not secure mentor agreement forms or bring in final grades.
+#####Fines and Fellow's Fund
+If a student is late turning in forms or other important deadlines, the MPC will deduct fines from your Fellow's Fund each day something is late.

 You will not receive your Fellows Fund until:
 1. You submit an approved Learning Contract
 2. You submit all your confirmed mentor agreements
 3. You are solvent with the MPC/UFM

-<b>Help!
-I don’t have a bank account.</b>
+#####Help!
+I don’t have a bank account.
 Managing your own finances is an important part of your independence!
 So go get a bank account.
 You can open one right here at UFM through the Banco Industrial branch below the MPC.
 You’ll need to share your bank account data with the MPC so we can make the transfer.

 #####Fellows Fund Commitment Contracts at the MPC